mietek/halcyon-website/pages/reference/index.md

 - directory path
 - _git_ URL

 When no application is specified, Halcyon attempts to detect an application in the current directory.
-If no application is detected, Halcyon deploys GHC and Cabal only.
+If no application is detected, Halcyon installs GHC and Cabal only.
 To ignore the current directory, set [`HALCYON_NO_APP`](#halcyon_no_app) to `1`.

 ### `halcyon label`